 be taken in the 2nd year of the Fisheries Master's program.

 Study Period 1

 ||Dr Naomi Gardiner, Professor Colin Simpfendorfer, Professor Garry Russ.

-- 15 hours workshops/Seminars - Fortnightly discussion workshops
+- 15 hours on-campus > Workshops/Seminars - Fortnightly discussion workshops

 - 10 hours - weekly to fortnightly seminar attendance

 Minor variations might occur due to the continuous Subject quality improvement process,

 of minor variation(s) in assessment details, the Subject Outline represents the latest